Writing Instruction for the Age of AI Workshop

 New AI tools like ChatGPT have upended K12 writing.
 Seven states have recently joined the Department of Education in calling for, “more professional development opportunities to equip educators with the skills and knowledge to effectively integrate AI into teaching and learning, and also for building students’ AI literacy”1.
 At the same time, almost 71% of educators (as of March 2024) report having had no training on AI.

-Our team has been leading AI literacy professional development for the past two years.
+Our team has been leading professional development on these new challenges for the past two years (learn more about all of our PD & Workshops here).
 Writing Instruction for the Age of AI is designed to equip teachers with the policies, tools, and strategies necessary to meet the challenges – and seize the opportunities – created by AI in writing instruction and assessment.
 Our workshop focuses on answering one central question:

 How do we effectively adjust writing instruction for the age of AI?